Generating 3D printable mesh models of brain arteries

 3D printable models: summary

 The task of generating an envelope, i.e., an equidistant mesh from the output model, along with matching the connections to the simulator, was a really interesting challenge.
-The authors were able to automate a difficult process that was previously carried out with sophisticated solutions, software and CAD tools performed by a skilled technician.
+We were able to automate a very difficult process.
+It was previously carried out with sophisticated solutions, software and CAD tools, and required a skilled technician.
 Using the existing tools created within Graylight Imaging, or extending them, it was possible to generate the pre-set model with great precision and assumed accuracy.
-Of course, there is still room for improvement in this field, for example, in order to make connections more flexible, especially when two branches are close to each other, but it can be improved with the toolkit created.
+Of course, there is still room for improvement in this field.
+For example, in order to make connections more flexible, especially when two branches are close to each other, but the created toolkit allows for that improvement.